pedcremo/ITRobot/README.md

 # ITRobot
 Inspecció tècnica de Robots.
-Pensat per al Rogerbot de l'IES l'Estació d'Ontinyent
+Pensat per al Rogerbot de l'IES l'Estació d'Ontinyent MORE INFO: http://pere.bocairent.net/wiki/index.php/ROGERBOT

 PROBLEMS: If we download latest android studio with tools version 25.2.3 or upper android command disapears and consequently cordova projects doesn't work.
 Read step by step instructions at the end of README to fix it